Wildcard Search with ArangoSearch

 Search for strings with placeholders that stand for one or many arbitrary characters

 The ArangoSearch LIKE() function is backed by View indexes.
-In contrast, the String LIKE() function cannot utilize any sort of index.
-Another difference is that the ArangoSearch variant does not accept a third argument to make matching case-insensitive.
+In contrast, the string LIKE() function cannot utilize any sort of index.
+This applies to the LIKE operator, too, which you can use instead of the function.
+Another difference is that the ArangoSearch variant of the LIKE() function does not accept a third argument to make matching case-insensitive.
 You can control this via Analyzers instead, also see Case-insensitive Search with ArangoSearch.
 Which of the two equally named functions is used is determined by the context.
-It is the ArangoSearch variant in SEARCH operations and the String variant everywhere else.
+The ArangoSearch variant is used in SEARCH operations.
+It is also used when you have an inverted index and use the LIKE() function with two arguments or the LIKE operator in FILTER operations.
+The string variant is used everywhere else, including using the LIKE() function with three arguments in FILTER operations together with an inverted index.

 Wildcard Syntax